Bachelor of Social Work

 Successful social workers are vital in our increasingly complex society, and you'll be part of a valued and important profession.
 The Waikato BSW is recognised by the Social Workers Registration Board, and qualified social workers are sought after both within New Zealand and overseas.

-You'll study for your BSW at Waikato's Windermere Campus in Tauranga.
+You'll study for your BSW at our Tauranga campus.
 During your studies, you'll learn about a wide range of topics: social policy and social issues, social science research and social work approaches and decision making.
 You'll learn about family and children at risk.
 You'll also develop your knowledge and skills in the areas of community development and bicultural and multicultural social work practices.
 The BSW may be awarded with Honours.

 When you've finished your studies, there are a range of different organisations you might like to work for including district health boards, family services, government agencies, non-profit organisations or iwi social services.

 See if you're eligible for fees-free study in your first year

 |Entry Requirements:||Undergraduate International|

 |*Tuition fees shown are indicative only and may change.
 There are additional fees and charges related to enrolment please see the Table of Fees and Charges for more information.
 You will be sent an enrolment agreement which will confirm your fees.|

 - Case Manager

 - Community Development Worker

 - Social Worker